Cancel anytime

 Positioning

-Norfolk Southern is one of the dominant freight railroads in the eastern US.
-Its competitive advantages include its extensive network, strong relationships with customers, and focus on operational efficiency.
+Norfolk Southern is one of the major players in the eastern US rail network.
+Its competitive advantages include its extensive network, efficient operations, and strong relationships with customers.
+It is challenged by issues such as safety concerns after recent derailments and increasing competition.

 Total Addressable Market (TAM)